praneethashok14/experiment-archive/README.md

 I Installed Fedora on a SSD.
 ### How?
 #### Step 1
 I used a 1 TB WD My Passport Go SSD and a SanDisk 32 GB USB Stick.
-I made a Fedora KDE 42 bootable disk out of the USB stick with Fedora Media Writer.
+I made a Fedora KDE 42 bootable disk out of the USB stick with Fedora Media Writer (https://flathub.org/apps/org.fedoraproject.MediaWriter).
 #### Step 2
 I then booted into the USB stick with the SSD plugged in via the One Time Boot Menu from my DELL Inspiron 5379.
 Then i selected the Fedora KDE option in GRUB.
 #### Step 3